-Iran will continue to rely largely on conventional thermal sources for electricity generation, with many of the power projects that are currently under construction slated to increase the nation's natural gas generation capacity.
-At the same time, the government appears committed to plans to increase its nuclear capacity plans which has been boosted by progress in talks between Iran and the international community, which could see the US, the EU and other nations ease sanctions on Iran in return for the country ending its pursuit of military nuclear capability.
+Despite ongoing controversy over the country's pursuit of nuclear power, the Iranian energy sector is in reasonably good shape.
+With abundant supplies of natural resources, Iran will continue to rely largely on conventional thermal sources for electricity generation for the foreseeable future, and many of the power projects that are currently under construction are slated to increase the nation's natural gas generation capacity.
+At the same time, the government appears committed to plans to increase its nuclear capacity - plans which has been boosted by progress in talks between Iran and the international community, which could see the US, the EU and other nations ease sanctions on Iran in return for the country ending its pursuit of military nuclear capability.
 Although the Bushehr plant (at present the country's only nuclear reactor) has suffered from significant teething problems, it has now become fully operational.
-However, progress towards a more wide-ranging deal has stalled and with the deadline for reaching a deal approaching, the outlook for the country's nuclear ambitions remains uncertain.
-Moreover, with the recent dip in international energy prices - which has had a deleterious impact on government finances - forcing the government to cut back spending, there is a risk of greater political unrest in the coming months.
-As pressure on the government mounts, there is potential that it may decide to adopt a more belligerent position in international talks in an effort to boost its popularity.
+That said, progress towards a more wide-ranging deal remains elusive, and as a result the outlook for the country's nuclear ambitions remains uncertain.
+In particular, with the recent dip in international energy prices forcing the government to cut back on social spending, there is a risk of greater political unrest in the coming months.
+As pressure on the government mounts, there is potential that it may decide to adopt a more belligerent position in international talks in an effort to boost its popularity, making a deal more difficult to envisage.